ShibuyaKosuke/laravel-ddl-export/README.md

 # laravel-ddl-export

-Export Table definition to spreadsheet by artisan command
+Export Table definition to spreadsheet by artisan command.

+For MySQL, PostgreSQL

 ## Install